reef-chain/new-reef-dapp/README.md

-# create-reef-app
+# new-reef-dapp

 A sample app for reef-chain uses react-lib for easy onboarding of devs.

-Use the command ``` npx create-reef-app  ``` to create a sample project, on top of which you can build your application.
+Use the command `npx new-reef-dapp ` to create a sample project, on top of which you can build your application.
 After running the command you will see instructions on the terminal itself, just like this-

 <img width="579" alt="new-reef-app-img" src="/bin/new-reef-app-1.png">
 <br />